 About

-Outside of school and research, I’m an avid rock climber (bouldering and sport), coffee nerd, and tinkerer.
-I also enjoy poetry as a form of self-expression.
-You can read a few of my poems here!
+Outside of my research, I’m an avid rock climber (bouldering and sport), coffee nerd, and tinkerer.
+I also enjoy poetry as a form of self-expression, you can read some of my writing here!